jae0/stmv/inst/scripts/01_bathymetry_stmv_example.md

 # Bathymetry modelling and prediction using STMV

-Spatial interpolation using [STMV - Space-Time Models of Variability](https://github.com/jae0/stmv) involves modelling the autocorrelation function of some feature of interest.
-STMV comes from the tradition of *Kriging with external drift*, where external drift represents some externally imposed gradient that is first modelled and then the residuals are modelled as some spatial process.
-This is, therefore, an ad-hoc approach in that the external forcing is treated separately (modelled via MGCV or GLM) from the random spatial processes.
-The Random processes are subjected to a moving windows that incrementally grow dependning upon local estimates spatial of autocorrelation functions.
-Improved results would be expected if Expectation-Maximization or Gibbs sampling is used.
-However, due to computational load, this was not available when constructed.
-This may change soon and I might update the approach, time being the constraint.

-The example here uses FFT (Fast Fourier Transforms) to discretize and compute the spatial autocorrelation process (Matern).
-It is the method of choice for speed and ability to capture the variability ... the following should take just a few minutes
+The example here uses FFT (Fast Fourier Transforms) to discretize and describe the local spatial autocorrelation process (Matern) and with no global model (no external drift).
+It is the method of choice for speed and ability to capture the variability ... the following should take just a few minutes.

 ```r
 # prep data